basaldella/beamerthemeuniud/README.md

 # Example Presentation

-You can see the example presentation contained in this repository [here](https://www.overleaf.com/latex/templates/university-of-udine-unofficial-beamer-theme/zndkgxrjsdzt.pdf).
+You can see an example of the presentation contained in this repository [here](https://www.overleaf.com/latex/templates/university-of-udine-unofficial-beamer-theme/zndkgxrjsdzt.pdf).

 # Requirements